-Since the beginning of 2000, he has joined Autogrill Group and moved to the United States to manage the integration of the newly-acquired North American subsidiary HMSHost until 2003.
-From April 2003, he has been working as Chief Executive Officer of Autogrill, an office in which he successfully implemented a strategic refocusing on concessions and diversification into new business sectors, distribution channels and geographies.
-His policy of growth through organic development and acquisitions enabled Autogrill to nearly double its sales.
-The acquisition of Aldeasa S.A., Alpha Group Plc. and World Duty Free Europe Ltd. transformed the Group into the world's biggest airport retailer, integrating the supply of catering services.
-This course of action continued with the demerger of Travel Retail activities and the listing of World Duty Free Group S.p.A. on 1st October 2013 on the stock market managed by Borsa Italiana, which started a new growth phase for both Companies.
+In 2000, he joined Autogrill Group and moved to the United States to manage the integration of the North American subsidiary HMSHost Corporation.
+Then, he managed an important phase of reorganization and strategic refocusing of Group's licensed activities and diversification into business sectors, distribution channels and geographies.
+His international policy of growth through organic development and acquisitions enabled Autogrill to double its sales in the Food & Beverage sector.
+At the same time, the acquisition and subsequent integration of Aldeasa S.A., Alpha Group Plc. and World Duty Free Europe Ltd. transformed the Group into the world's biggest airport retailer in 2008.
+This course of action continued with the demerger and concomitant listing of World Duty Free S.p.A. in 2013 on the stock market.